comboed/TikTok-API-Signatures/README.md

  This script is for educational purposes and is not to be sold under any circumstances.

  Current Issues:
-  &ensp; Device registration will register a device, but the device/install id **can not** are unusable they are XLOG'd.
+  &ensp; Device registration will register a device, but the device/install id are **unusable** until they are XLOG'd.
 I currently do not have enough time on my hands to write the XLOG data.